SDU-eScience/UCloud-Courses/README.md

 The development of UCloud courses should be done by the teacher using the pre-made scripts available in this repository.
 Once a UCloud course has been deployed, it will be avaible to all Danish universities.

-The teacher is responsible also for providing a short guide on how-to-use the UCloud course (for students) and to the update of the UCloud course when necessary.
+The teacher is furthermore responsible for providing a short guide on how to use the UCloud course (for students) and to update the UCloud course when necessary.

 ### UCloud courses are updated bi-annually